RESEARCH

 re:Member is Memory & Company’s own Member Management App, designed by the creators of Memory & Company.

-With the re:Member app, Members can be checked-in and out, have services booked, and have access to their playlist of favourite music, videos, and photos.
-From the moment a Member arrives, we can recall their preference in how they take their coffee, to recent events in their lives, to recent health/dietary issues we need to be aware about, just to name a few.
+With the re:Member app, Members can be checked in and out, have services booked, and have access to their playlist of favourite music, videos, and photos.
+From the moment a Member arrives, we can recall their preference in how they take their coffee, to recent events in their lives, to recent health/dietary issues we need to be aware of, just to name a few.

 The Memory & Company re:Member app is free to all Members and Care Partners.